-Over time, I have gotten several questions regarding the issue of starting a poultry farming business and writing a poultry business plan.
-So in this article, I will be sharing with you strategic information on how to start a poultry farming business from scratch and grow it successfully.
+Over time, I have gotten several questions regarding the issue of starting a poultry farming business.
+Do you need a sample poultry farming business plan template for beginners?
+Then i advice you read on as i will be sharing with you strategic information on how to start a poultry farming business from scratch and grow it successfully.

 3 Factors that makes Poultry Farming a Profitable Business

 There are a lot of factors that make poultry farming business a profitable one but I will be highlighting only three major factors:

 - Food is one of the basic needs of man.
 Regardless of the economic situation, human beings must feed and since domestic birds are consumable; that makes poultry farming feasible.

 - My country Nigeria for instance has a population of over 150million and growing; bear it in mind that a huge population means a huge demand for food (egg and meat).

 - With the increased awareness on the health implications of red meat; there’s an increased demand for white meat and birds are a source of white meat.

 But before I go into the details of starting a poultry farming business, I want to emphatically state that the information provided in this article does not in any way replace the need for you to conduct a feasibility study, write a business plan for your poultry farm and do your own due diligence.